JaeYoonKimme/Connect6_GUI_Server/README.md

         $ mvn -version
         ```

-    - If Apache Maven Version information is displayed, you succeess to install Maven!
+    - If Apache Maven Version information is displayed, you success to install Maven!

         * Examples